myekigaijuffler/myekigai_flutter_dev/readme.md

 ## Total Points: 30

 ## Additional Guidelines
+- Please add release apk file with your codebase.
 - Use clean and maintainable code.
 - Implement error handling and validation where necessary.
 - Include comments and documentation to explain the code.